anyaevostinar/SymbulationEmp/docs/dev/getting-started.md

     usually easy enough to manually resolve the conflict.

     To resolve the conflict you simply have to manually 'meld' the changes together and remove the merge markers.
+Make sure that you don't remove someone else's changes while resolving the merge conflict!

     After this you'll have to add and commit the merge just like any other set of changes.
-It's also recommended that you run tests.
+You should also run the tests to make sure that everything works as expected.

 3. Create a new branch and link it to your fork on GitHub: